Disney’s California Adventure

 Main Entrance

-As noted above the main entrance to California Adventure is from the Esplanade, the majority of guests enter here.
+As noted above, the main entrance to California Adventure is from the Esplanade, and the majority of guests enter here.

 Alternate Entrances